kyhau/aws-cf-templates/README.md

     - Create SecurityGroup for EC2 instances (Windows)
     - Create SecurityGroup for VPN

+3. `EC2-Basic.template`
+    - Create an EC2 instance from an AMI.
+    - Create an Elastic IP, attached to the EC2 instance.

-3. `EC2-OpenVPN.template`
+4. `EC2-OpenVPN.template`
     - Create an EC2 instance from an AMI of an openvpn instance.
     - Create an Elastic IP, attached to the EC2 instance.

-4. `EC2-Basic.template`
-    - Create an EC2 instance from an AMI.
-    - Create an Elastic IP, attached to the EC2 instance.

-## Templates for S3 Static Website Hosting
+## Templates for Lambda function management

-1. `S3-StaticWebsiteHosting.template`
+1. `Lambda-CreateUpdatePolicies.template`
-    - Create S3 bucket with Static Website, Versioning and Logging enabled.
-    - Create S3 bucket for logging.
-    - Create Bucket Policy for PublicRead access.
-    - Create a Managed Policy for managing and uploading files to the S3 bucket.
+    - Create Managed Policy for creating and updating Lambda function.
-    - Attach the Managed Policy to the given Group.

 ## Templates for S3 management